Long, cold winter days are the perfect excuse to explore London’s museums!

-The Wallace Collection is exhibited in the former house of the Seymour family, Marquesses of Hertford.
-It was named after Sir Richard Wallace who built this large collection, along with the Marquesses of Hertford, in the 18th and 19th centuries.
+The Wallace Collection is displayed in the former home of the Seymour family, Marquesses of Hertford.

-An exceptional collection of paintings
+A remarkable collection of paintings

 The Marquesses of Hertford and Sir Richard Wallace were savvy art collectors with a particular attraction for European grandmasters’ paintings.